-- is a substantial shareholder of the Company or a representative or officer or founding shareholder of a substantial shareholder - has been employed by the Company in an executive capacity within the last three years - has been a principal or employee of a material professional advisor or consultant to the Company within the last three years - has been a substantial supplier or customer of the Company or related bodies corporate - has a material contractual relationship with the Company - has any interest, or any business or other relationship which could or could reasonably be perceived to materially interfere with the Independent Non-Executive Director's ability to act in the best interests of the Company
+- is a substantial shareholder of the Company or a representative or officer or founding shareholder of a substantial shareholder - has been employed by the Company in an executive capacity within the last three years - has been a principal or employee of a material professional advisor or consultant to the Company within the last three years - has been a substantial supplier or customer of the Company or related bodies corporate - · has a material contractual relationship with the Company - has any interest, or any business or other relationship which could or could reasonably be perceived to materially interfere with the Independent Non-Executive Director's ability to act in the best interests of the Company

 Determination of the independence of each Director is made with reference to the factors set out above.
-Following the appointment in September 2015 of the two La Mancha nominees to the Board as a consequence of the acquisition of the Mungari operations and the recent departure of Mr Rowe, the Board is currently comprised of an equal number of independent and non-independent Directors.
-However, the Board is committed to restoring a majority of independent directors during the 2017 financial year.
+As at 30 June 2017, the Board was comprised of an equal number of independent and non-independent Directors.
+With the appointment of independent director Ms Andrea Hall, effective 1 October 2017, the Board comprises a majority of independent directors.